ResponseCapture/crowd-compass-memory-game/README.md

 ## Development

 This project uses webpack to build and deploy.
-Install the build tool globally with the following command.
+Install the build tool globally with the following command then browse to http://localhost:8080.

 ```
 > npm install webpack -g && npm install webpack-dev-server -g